halimsamy/Silkroad.Net/README.md

     }
 }

+// A not-ready-to-use service, missing a lot of implementations,
-private class MyClientlessService {
+// However, this is just a demo to show up how to use services. private class MyClientlessService {
     [MessageHandler(Opcodes.HANDSHAKE)]
     public Task HandshakeDone(Session session, Message msg) {
-        // the handshake has to be completed first. as the client receive 2 HANDSHAKE messages. if (!session.Ready) {
+        // The handshake has to be completed first,
+        // as the client receives 2 HANDSHAKE messages. if (!session.Ready) {
             return Task.CompletedTask;
         }

+        // Prepare the response.
         var identity = new Message(Opcodes.IDENTITY, true);
         identity.Write("SR_Client");
         identity.Write<byte>(0);

+        // C# tip: return the Send Task, don't create a useless StateMachine.
         // await session.SendAsync(identity);
-        // we don't want to create a useless StateMachine. so return the send Task and don't await it. return session.SendAsync(identity);
+        return session.SendAsync(identity);
     }